ChatScript/ChatScript/WIKI/Practicum-patterns.md

 Correspondingly the above pattern is too specific and misses tons of reasonable inputs.

-Machine Learning is at an advantage in that it always memorize the exact specific training input and may generalize from that.
+Machine Learning (ML) is at an advantage in that it will always memorize the exact specific training input and may generalize from that.
 I say may, because it may not.
 ML trained on `I have a '97 Audi` may completely not recognize `I have a 1997 Audi`.